I’m sure you’re familiar with KFC’s famous slogan “Finger lickin’ good”?

 “Anything worth doing is worth doing slowly.” – Mae West

 The Final Hour, Be Careful

 This is the last hour of your six-hour rib cooking time.
-You will unwrap the ribs, crank up the heat and finish your ribs while frequently basting with your great-granddad’s secret sauce (or the one you bought from the store).
+You will unwrap the ribs, place them back on the smoker, and finish cooking them while frequently basting with your great-granddad’s secret sauce (or the one you bought from the store).

 This is the critical time when you can make or break your perfect ribs.
-You’ll need to keep checking and make sure they don’t get too close to the heat and burn.
+You’ll need to keep checking and make sure you take them off at just the right time, and that they don’t overcook.

 The goal here is to dry the bark – and the meat – slightly.
 It’s a time to add some final smoke, and to slather on a few coats of sauce so you can “lick your fingers good.”
 (I don’t want to step on any trademarked phrases here.)